piyu503/Amol-Ply-Wordpress/Readme.md

 # Amol Ply Website

 Website  -  https://amolply.com/

-A corporate website developed using WordPress and hosted on Hostinger.
+-A corporate website developed using WordPress and hosted on Hostinger.

 ## Features